Import customer contact information into Wave quickly and easily using a CSV file.

 - On the Customers page, click the Import from CSV button.

 - Click Choose File and find the CSV you've prepared.
 Click Upload and preview customers.

 - Double check that the right info appears in the right place.
 Make sure the business names appear in the Company Name column, that the email addresses appear in the Email column, and so on.
 Once you move beyond this screen you won't be able to un-import your contacts.
 (You can edit contacts at any time, but you'll have to do so one contact at a time.)

 - If everything looks good, click "Yes, proceed with import."

 Other important CSV formatting rules:

 - In the Country column, you must use the official ISO code in order for Wave to process the file correctly.
+Please note that these are case sensitive and will need to be capitalized.
 The most commonly used by Wave customers are:

 - United States: US